maddalab/pgar/README.md

 # Pulumi Github Action Runner
 Pulumi IaC for running Github Runners on AWS.

+NOTE: This code needs to be bootstrapped from a developer machine with privileges *once*

 ## Getting Started

 ### Log into Pulumi service